Answers to Questions about COVID-19 Vaccine for Our Clients & Partners

 The vaccines will be paid for through funding authorized by the CARES Act, but administration of the vaccine by a provider will be paid for by the payer (for example, the private insurance company).

 The cost of coverage (administration fee) is expected to be equivalent to the Medicare payment rates.
-Medicare payment rates for COVID-19 vaccine administration will be $28.39 to administer single-dose vaccines.
-For a COVID-19 vaccine requiring a series of 2 or more doses, the initial dose(s) administration payment rate will be $16.94, and the administration of the final dose in the series will be $28.39.
+Medicare payment rates for COVID-19 vaccine administration initially were $28.39 to administer single-dose vaccines.
+For a COVID-19 vaccine requiring a series of 2 or more doses, the initial dose(s) administration payment rate was $16.94, and the administration of the final dose in the series was $28.39.
+Effective March 15, 2021, Medicare increased the payment rates to $40 per dose.
 These rates recognize the costs involved in administering the vaccine, including the additional resources involved with required public health reporting, conducting important outreach and patient education, and spending additional time with patients answering any questions they may have about the vaccine.
 These rates may also be geographically adjusted.

 What is the status of FDA approval and guidelines for safe COVID-19 vaccine use?

 On December 11, 2020, the U.S. Food and Drug Administration (FDA) issued an Emergency Use Authorization (EUA) for emergency use of Pfizer-BioNTech COVID-19 Vaccine for the prevention of Coronavirus Disease 2019 for individuals 16 years of age and older.
+Subsequently, the FDA issued an EUA for Moderna’s vaccine on December 18, 2020 and for Janssen’s (Johnson & Johnson) vaccine on February 27, 2021.
 The vaccines were not studied in the pediatric population, and ACIP will be convened by the CDC to offer advice on who should get specific vaccines and when.
 Officials have stated that further guidance would be forthcoming.

 What is an Emergency Use Authorization?